Last Updated: 4/5/2021

 How We’re Supporting Impacted Farmers

 RAFI-USA staff continue our current work on issues affecting farmers and rural communities.
 In addition, as the impacts of the coronavirus continue to unfold, we are evaluating what other work may be needed to mitigate the health and economic impacts of the pandemic, as well as recovery efforts afterwards.
 Some of our COVID-19 response work over the last year included:

 - Supporting farmers markets and farmers whose marketing channels will be impacted by social distancing or school closure.

-- Our Farmers of Color Network plans to introduce its farmer grants program this spring.
-We are evaluating whether there are ways we can adjust this grants program to better meet the needs of farmers given the impacts of COVID-19 on their businesses.
+- The Farmers of Color Network awarded farmer grants this spring with consideration of how this grants program could better meet the needs of farmers given the impacts of COVID-19 on their businesses.

 Grant & Loan Opportunities